 Why compute the digits of Pi?
 In Dr. Borwein's words: "Sometimes it is necessary to do so, though hardly ever more than six or so digits are ever really needed.
 Whatever the personal motivations, π has been much computed and a surprising amount has been learnt along the way.
 The computation of Pi seems to stretch the machine and there is a history of uncovering subtle and sometimes not so subtle bugs at this stage."

-Pie a la mode will be served for those that attend the talk.
+And, of course as is tradition, coffee and pie a la mode will be served afterwards for those that attend the talk.

 Everyone is welcome!

 The image above is from the animated movie Math Girl 3 “Rationalize This” by Lou Crocket and Veselin Jungic.